paramireze/paramireze.github.io/_posts/2018-04-29-more-settings.markdown

 ![Workflow Diagram]({{ "/assets/exercise-06-05-diagram-2.png" }})

+We use the `PreferenceFragment`.
+It has defaults that work with the `SharedPreferences` api such as saving and loading list.
 It is good practice to use `Fragments` when creating UI Panes such as user preferences. `Fragments` are a sub-activity that has its own lifecycles.
 This is especially useful when creating a modular application since the activity has no outside dependencies to run its logic.